cancel

 Introduction

-Welcome to our technical blog series on the challenges encountered when building and deploying Retrieval-Augmented Generation (RAG) applications.
+Welcome to our technical blog on the challenges encountered when building and deploying Retrieval-Augmented Generation (RAG) applications.
 RAG is a GenAI technique used to incorporate relevant data as context to a large language model (LLM) without the need to further train the LLM (known as “fine-tuning”).

 While RAG applications can transform vast amounts of raw data into insightful, context-rich answers, developers often face several hurdles that can impact the performance, security, and reliability of these applications.